 Below, we've answered some questions that we're often asked about accommodation.
 As well as these FAQs, there are some quick links to information for students that you might also be interested in.

 Unfortunately we cannot guarantee your child a room.
 We receive many applications and the accommodation does reach capacity quickly.
 We would encourage your child to apply as soon as possible after firmly accepting an offer to study at Anglia Ruskin as rooms are allocated on a 'first come, first served' basis.
-If we are unable to offer accommodation we have an experienced house hunting team to support your son or daughter secure private rented student accommodation.
+If we are unable to offer accommodation we have an experienced house hunting team to support your child to secure private rented student accommodation.

 There are various options available, depending on the location of the course.
 Some of the options are managed by the university and some are privately owned and managed.
 You can read about them in the main section of our accommodation website.
 We encourage all applicants to consider their options carefully to ensure they choose options that suit them.

 Your child will apply online, and they'll be able to track the application all the way through to signing a contract and paying any fees for their accommodation.

 There are a number of possible reasons:

 There are a range of rooms available in the private sector.
 Read more about Private renting.

 The Data Protection Act and Human Rights Act mean we, as a university, are unable to disclose information about individual students to third parties.
 We work to professional codes of practice which ensure confidentiality.
 However, we do appreciate there are occasions when a family member or partner may feel the need to share their concerns about a student with us which we are more than happy to listen to and take on board.
 Although we can't openly discuss a student with you, we will take appropriate action to follow up on cases where there is serious concern for their welfare.